Pre-packed kits for emergencies and beyond

 The kits serve as a first response to urgent needs where local market solutions are not immediately available or accessible.

-It’s important to remember that the kits are intended to serve as a first response to urgent needs in situations where local market solutions may not be immediately available or accessible.
+All these kits are intended to serve as a first response to urgent needs in situations where local market solutions may not be immediately available or accessible.
 In the long term, UNICEF works with communities, governments and partners toward emergency preparedness and building resilient supply chains that withstand disruptions and disasters.

 Medicines and medical equipment to meet the initial primary healthcare needs of a population of 10,000 people for three months.
 Custom modules can be added to serve more specific needs, such as the Post-Exposure Prophylaxis (PEP) kit for HIV and other sexually transmitted infections.

-Water, sanitation and hygiene (WASH)
+Water, sanitation and hygiene